androfrost/androfrost/README.md

 ## Current Projects
 1. Generic Procedures  (Java) - This is a project I have created so I can pull more generic functions for my other Java projects when needed.
 2. GUIBuilder (Java) - This project is my proof of concept for where I can build a Swing GUI for other projects from a CSV file based on the fields I bring in.

 There are more of my interrelated projects to be added in the near future.
+I like to make generic setups to work in many different areas.

 ## Learning
 I am constantly learning to improve my skills in all aspects of Development.
 Anything from researching code, reading articles, watching videos, to testing out what I know.